 After the fourth \overline{CS} pulse, the slave triggers its internal reset.
-SI is low on the first \overline{CS} , high on the second, low on the third, high on the fourth.
+SI is low on the first CS, high on the second, low on the third, high on the fourth.
 This provides a value of 5h, unlike random noise.
-Any activity on SCK during this time halts the sequence, and a Reset is not generated.
+Any activity on SCK during this time halts the sequence and a Reset is not generated.

 After a JEDEC hardware reset while the device is in Ultra-Deep Power-Down (UDPD) mode, the SRAM buffer resets to an undefined value.
-Hardware resets all volatile Status Registers, including the block protection bits, to their default values.
+Hardware resets all volatile status registers, including the block protection bits, to their default values.

-After a JEDEC hardware reset while the device is in any other mode than UDPD mode, the SRAM buffer keeps the values it had prior to Reset, with the following exception: If the reset sequence is initiated during an update of the SRAM buffer, the contents of the SRAM buffer can be corrupted.
-Hardware resets all volatile Status Registers, including the block protection bits, reset to their default values.
+After a JEDEC hardware reset while the device is in any other mode than UDPD mode, the SRAM buffer keeps the values it had prior to Reset, with the following exception: If the reset sequence is initiated during an update of the SRAM buffer, the contents of the SRAM buffer may be corrupted.
+Hardware resets all volatile status registers, including the block protection bits, reset to their default values.

-All non-volatile Status Registers keep the value they had prior to reset, with the following exception: If the reset sequence is initiated during a write to a non-volatile Status Register, the value of that register can be corrupted.
+All non-volatile status registers keep the value they had prior to reset, with the following exception: If the reset sequence is initiated during a write to a non-volatile status register, the value of that register may be corrupted.

 The device reverts to standard SPI mode after JEDEC hardware reset.
-Figure 22 shows the timing for the JEDEC hardware reset operation.
+Figure 22, below, shows the timing for the JEDEC hardware reset operation.